merenlab/anvio.org/docs/anvio-org-tutorial/index.md

 bundle exec jekyll serve --incremental --trace --future
 ```

 The Jekyll output should tell you the local URL of anvio.org.
 For instance, on my machine, it was `http://127.0.0.1:4000`.
-You open that in a web browser and navigate through the website yourself to find your post, or you can append the `url` you specified earlier (in the YAML file) to the end of that URL and copy-paste that to your web browser to get to the post's webpage directly.
+You can open that in a web browser and navigate through the website yourself to find your post, or you can append the `url` you specified earlier (in the YAML file) to the end of that URL and copy-paste that to your web browser to get to the post's webpage directly.
 For instance, while writing this post, I viewed it at the local URL [http://127.0.0.1:4000/docs/anvio-org-tutorial/](http://127.0.0.1:4000/docs/anvio-org-tutorial/).

 In addition to checking that your post renders nicely, you should also make sure you can see it featured under the appropriate section on the `Learn` page.
-If you don't see it there, or the link to your post is broken, please make sure that the URLs in the YAML file and the front matter match.
-If they do and you still don't see it; you should try deleting the existing local copy of the website and re-generating it from scratch, since sometimes Jekyll doesn't pick up on changes to our resource files.
+If the link to your post is broken, please make sure that the URLs in the YAML file match to the post's file organization that you set up in Step 4.
+If you don't see the post on that page at all, you should try deleting the existing local copy of the website and re-generating it from scratch, since sometimes Jekyll doesn't pick up on changes to our resource files.

 ```bash
 rm -rf _site/; bundle exec jekyll serve --incremental --trace --future